djradon/public-notes/ar.reification-and-truthmaking-patterns.md

 ##### descriptive properties

 - we may define them as properties holding in virtue of one or more inhering qualities
   - seems plausible to assume that a descriptive property may hold for an object x in virtue of a quality inhering in a proper part of x, rather than in x itself
+    - So, having a big nose counts as descriptive since it holds in virtue of the nose’s size, while having a nose is non-descriptive since it holds in virtue of the object that has the nose, which is not a quality.
   - we should account also for descriptive properties that hold in virtue of relational qualities.
   - 3 possibilities:
     - the weak TM consists of just one rela-